-Backcountry skiers should use the uptrack route to access the downhill ski runs opened for winter 2018 (those with waxless skis can often climb the uptrack without skins).
-Yankee Doodle is an advanced trail due to its many trees and a steep, sharp corner at Connector.
-Use Connector to avoid the steepest part.
-The former T-bar Lift Line is steep, narrow, and for experts only.
-It requires good snow cover, as does the advanced glade off Yankee.
-The gentle, wide-open Dutch Meadows slope is a great place for beginner skiers to practice their turns, while the upper Dyke is more advanced.
+Backcountry skiers should use the uptrack route to access the downhill ski runs (those with waxless skis can often climb the uptrack without skins).
+The gentle, wide-open Dutch Meadows slope is a great place for beginner skiers to practice their turns.
+Lower Dyke is great for beginners, while the rest of Dyke and Meadows Extension are only slightly more difficult.
+Yankee Doodle's upper third is an advanced trail due to its many trees and a steep, sharp corner at Connector.
+Use Connector to avoid the steepest part and to access the intermediate portion of Yankee Doodle.
+The Historic T-bar Lift Line is steep, narrow, and for experts only.
+It requires good snow cover, as does the expert glades.
 Other trails and terrain are open to exploration, though no clearing has been done.

-For cross-country skiing, the uptrack route and the legal trail (an old town road that once led to settlements on Dutch Hill) provide the best opportunities for intermediate and advanced cross-country skiers.
-You may encounter snowmobiles on the legal trail.
+For cross-country skiing, the uptrack route and the snowmobile trail/legal trail (an old town road that once led to settlements on Dutch Hill) provide the best opportunities for intermediate and advanced cross-country skiers.
 Other routes may prove challenging for those on lighter weight cross-country ski equipment.

 Snowshoers are welcome at Dutch Hill.
 We recommend using the uptrack route to the summit vista, a journey of just under two miles round-trip.
 Where possible, please try to keep to the side of the trails and avoid walking on ski tracks.
 This helps to create more enjoyable and potentially safer conditions for skiers, especially beginners.